dev-warrior777/electrumx-dash/docs/HOWTO.rst

 block chain index is flushed to disk before terminating.
 You should be patient as flushing data to disk can take many minutes.

-ElectrumX uses the transaction functionality, with fsync enabled, of the databases.
-I have written it with the intent that, to the extent the atomicity guarantees are upheld by the DB software, the operating system, and the hardware, the database should not get corrupted even if the ElectrumX process if forcibly killed or there is loss of power.
+ElectrumX-Dash uses the transaction functionality, with fsync enabled, of the databases.
+I have written it with the intent that, to the extent the atomicity guarantees are upheld by the DB software, the operating system, and the hardware, the database should not get corrupted even if the ElectrumX-Dash process if forcibly killed or there is loss of power.
 The worst case should be having to restart indexing from the most recent UTXO flush.